ls1intum/Artemis/docs/dev/guidelines/client.rst

 We are using the framework ngx-charts in order to instantiate charts and diagrams in Artemis.

-The following is an example HTML template for a vertical bar chart
+The following is an example HTML template for a vertical bar chart:

 .. code-block:: html